Model Optimisation

 Assuming you have a scaled and levelled model, it is simple to export from Agisoft Metashape.
 It will be similar in other packages.

-This .glb is a single file that contains the mesh and the textures - it's an alternative to formats like like .obj, .fbx, .stl, etc. We have had the best results with 1,000,000 polygon models using 4 × 4K textures, which stays under 50MB - an acceptable limit for most modern internet connections.
+This .glb is a single file that contains the mesh and the textures - it's an alternative to formats like .obj, .fbx, .stl, etc. For Quest 3 VR, we usually target ~1,000,000 polygons and treat ~1,200,000 as the upper smooth-performance limit.
+With 4 × 4K textures this often stays under ~50 MB after optimisation, which is acceptable for most modern internet connections.
 In some cases it might be worth considering a much lower target - say under 10MB.

 Mesh Compression